 During my twelve-year stint as a software engineer, I met plenty of miserable employees who were unable to leave their positions for fear of making less elsewhere.
 Most of them were living paycheck to paycheck.
 They couldn’t afford a pay cut and didn’t have the skills to help them earn a big salary elsewhere.

 So they were stuck driving to a job they hated day after day without any hope of feeling happier in the future.
 Worse yet, many of them were eventually laid off and forced out of their positions.

 My coworkers were living too close to their means.
 They didn’t have control over their lives.
 Their finances kept them trapped in situations they hated.
 They were terrified of losing their corporate jobs and even more terrified after they received their pink slips.

 When you simplify your life and strive to live below your means, you can stop worrying about work.
 Simplification provides freedom from work stress.
 If you are let go, you know you can survive on a lower salary.

 Keep in mind that most of us manage our lives around our careers.
 We toil away the primary hours of our days working and commuting.
 Then in a state of utter exhaustion, we squeeze all of the fun stuff into our nights and weekends.

 Maybe it’s time to take a different approach.
 What if we try to fit our careers into our lifestyle rather than forcing our lifestyle to work with our careers?

 Simplify Your Life and Quit Your Job

-Simplification provides a greater peace of mind than you could ever imagine.
+Simplification provides greater peace of mind than you could ever imagine.
 It also provides mobility and flexibility.
-Imagine a world where you can easily move, change jobs, quit your job or retire completely.
+Imagine a world where you can easily move, change jobs, quit your job, or retire altogether.